dmurfet/deeplinearlogic/README.md

 #### Controller internal state

 The recurrent controller is the class `RecurrentController` in `controller.py` and is initialised using `lasagne.init.GlorotUniform` with no parameter.
 For the details of this initialiser in Theano see [here](http://lasagne.readthedocs.io/en/latest/modules/init.html).
+The evolution equation uses `lasagne.nonlinearities.rectify`.

 #### Recurrent matrices H, U, B